LISSConsulting/DoubtfulData/README.md

 ### Export-DistributionGroupMember

 #### Description
 Use this command to export members of specified distribution group.
-Data is exported in Clixml format and saved in module folder `Exports\<Tenant Name>\<Distribution Group GUID>\`.
+Data is exported in Clixml format and saved in module folder `Exports\<Tenant Name>\<Distribution Group GUID>\<Group Name>.xml`.

 #### Parameters